The Gospel. St. John 6. 55.

 If we do not invite our neighbors to join us in the fellowship of the faithful, if we do not encourage them to join in the “community of believers”; if we fail to witness to them the joy that we experience as a result of our membership in the Body of Christ, then we must truly ask ourselves if WE are worthily receiving the Blessed Sacrament; and we must understand and accept the dangers involved when we fail to do so.

 This parish of St. James has been in existence for nearly 160 years.
 Yet still, we are only just beginning.
 We are very young in God’s eyes; and fortunately so; because we may yet have time to witness our Faith to the world.

 We may yet have time to proclaim the Gospel.
 We may yet have time to show our friends, our families and neighbors, the joy that we experience as a result of our membership in the fellowship of the Faithful, the community of believers, the Holy Catholic Church.
 We may yet have time to show the glory of Christ dwelling in us, and we in him.
-We may yet have time to show that our hearts, our minds, and our souls have been changed by this indwelling of Christ; we may yet have time to witness to the magnificence of “Corpus Christi”, the Body of Christ.
+We may yet have time to show that our hearts, our minds, and our souls have been changed by this indwelling of Christ; we may yet have time to witness to the majesty and magnificence of “Corpus Christi”, the Body of Christ.

 He that eateth my Flesh, and drinketh my Blood, dwelleth in me, and I in him.